-- A highway or bridge project on the National Highway System. - A freight intermodal (including public ports) or freight rail project that provides public benefit. - A railway highway grade separation or elimination project. - An intercity passenger rail project. - A public transportation project that is eligible under assistance under Chapter 53 of title 49 and is a part of any of the project types described above.
+- A highway or bridge project on the National Multimodal Freight Network. - A highway or bridge project on the National Highway Freight Network. - A highway or bridge project on the National Highway System. - A freight intermodal (including public ports) or freight rail project that provides public benefit. - A railway highway grade separation or elimination project. - An intercity passenger rail project. - A public transportation project that is eligible under assistance under Chapter 53 of title 49 and is a part of any of the project types described above.